What is Meaningful Use?

 The main challenges of implementing EHR

-This drastic shift from paper records to EHR requires a lot of time, effort, resources, and staff involvement.
+This drastic shift from paper records to EHR software requires a lot of time, effort, resources, and staff involvement.
 Striving to achieve Meaningful Use healthcare providers are facing several challenges, both tech- and staff-related.
 Here are the most common challenges involved in the implementation of CEHRT.

 Accurate data migration is one of the first challenges healthcare providers experience adopting an EHR system.
 It’s a time-consuming and tedious task to migrate piles of paper-based medical records containing data on patients’ medical history and care across time.
 Losing even a piece of this precious information can hamper continuous patient care.